Keeping Your Zoom Desktop Client Up-To-Date

 Once downloaded, locate the file and run for install.

-If this device requires administrative privileges to update, the support team will be able to update that device when it becomes necessary.
+If your device requires administrative privileges to update, the support team will be able to update that device when it becomes necessary.

 You can update from within your client with the following directions:

-Open your Zoom Client and click your initials or profile avatar in the top right-hand corner.
+Open your Zoom Client and click your Initials or Profile Picture in the top-right corner.

 From the menu, select Check for Updates.

-It will let you know whether you have the latest version, and if not, prompt you to install it then.
+It will let you know whether you have the latest version, and if not, prompt you to install it.

 The Princeton Zoom Admin team recommends that all users select the auto update for the Zoom client.

-Under the General section, check the option for Zoom Updates
+Under the General tab, scroll to find the section for Zoom Workplace Updates

 the Update Channel has two options, Slow or Fast.